 My Camino Experience

-Why did I want to walk the Camino?
+Why did I walk the Camino?
 In winter?

 Is a Winter Camino that Different?